 You should only call 911 for true emergencies (not headaches!).
 An ambulance can cost you $1000+!

 To receive mail, have your mail addressed to:

 700 Terrace Heights # (Your mail box number)

 Winona, MN 55987

 *Your assigned campus mailbox will stay the same each year (it will not change).

 You can buy a book of stamps at the Business Office or buy stamps from USPS online.
 You can also pay to send a letter/package at Central Services, Heffron Hall, HE044.

-Receive a package: An email will be sent from Diane Rinn, mail room supervisor, letting you know a package has arrived for you.
+Receive a package: An email will be sent to you from the mail room supervisor letting you know a package has arrived for you.

 Send a package: At Saint Mary’s, you can pay to send a package via USPS (US.
 Postal Service) at Central Services, Heffron Hall, HE044.
 If you pay for postage online, you can bring your package to the mail room, which is located in the Toner Student Center.

 Winona does have a Post Office off campus.